kmoskovtsev/HOOMD-Blue-fork/README.md

 # HOOMD-blue fork
-This is my fork of HOOMD-blue that includes 2D-table-potential forces (to do 2D Ewald summation), cos-modulated potential, and Gaussian noise in Langevin integrator.
-The code is still in testing, so it may be malfunctioning at the moment.
+This is my fork of HOOMD-blue that includes 2D-table-potential forces (to do 2D Ewald summation), CustomScatter2D integrator, cos-modulated potential, and Gaussian noise in Langevin integrator.
+CustomScatter2D integrator allows to simulate scattering processes microscopically by changing particle velocities at random time moments according to any probability distribution.
+Both elastic and inelastic scattering can be simulated independently.
+CustomScatter2D is implemented only for CPU at the moment.
+At some point, these modules will become available as plugins for HOOMD-Blue.

 HOOMD-blue is a general purpose particle simulation toolkit.
 It performs hard particle Monte Carlo simulations